njeleniauskas/jslib/readme.md

 ## Notes
 - Authors should consult `readme.md` files to learn how to use modules successfully.
 - Within readme files `data-` attributes will commonly be shown as `data-{identifier}` to help explain context.
 Authors should replace `{identifier}` with the attribute they want to use in production.
+- Most components will rely on DOM state as the source of truth to build the internal state that a module works with.